Alan J. Hawkins (bishop): Diocesan and provincial roles

 In addition to serving as rector of Redeemer from 2008 to 2021, Hawkins held numerous roles at the diocesan and provincial levels.
 He served as an AMIA network leader for churches in North Carolina, east Tennessee and southern Virginia.
 He later served as a founding leader in PEARUSA and as canon missioner in the Diocese of Christ Our Hope from 2015 to 2021.
 He led the diocese's church planting strategy, built a system for missional partnership proposals that he said has funded several million dollars' worth of mission activities, and designed the diocese's regional deanery operational plan.

 In 2012, Hawkins was appointed vicar, or provincial director, of Anglican 1000, the ACNA's province-wide church planting initiative with a goal of making church planting the "norm" for ACNA dioceses and churches.
 The initiative responded to a call by Archbishop Robert Duncan to plant 1,000 new churches in five years.
 Through Anglican 1,000, Hawkins championed a "1-2-3" model, challenging each of the ACNA's 950 congregations to commit to planting one church within the next two years using one of three church planting methods.

-In 2014, newly elected Archbishop Foley Beach named Hawkins as canon for provincial development, where he helped raise $1 million annually to support provincial initiatives.
+In 2014, the newly elected archbishop, Foley Beach, named Hawkins as canon for provincial development, where he helped raise $1 million annually to support provincial initiatives.
 In 2018, Hawkins was named chief operating officer for the ACNA, overseeing the church's financial and communications offices in Ambridge, Pennsylvania, and the ACNA's initiatives on leadership development, diversity, youth leadership, global partnerships, justice and mercy ministries, church planting, and generosity.
 At the communion level, Hawkins also led GAFCON's church planting network.
 In 2021 and 2022, Hawkins served on the Provincial Response Team dealing with investigations into the handling of sexual abuse reports in the Diocese of the Upper Midwest.
 Hawkins' leadership of the Provincial Response Team came under question by survivors and ACNA petitioners after three prominent members of the team resigned in protest, but the investigations continued despite protests and petitions from survivors.

 On April 29, 2021, Hawkins was elected bishop coadjutor of the Diocese of Christ Our Hope.
 He was consecrated by Foley Beach at Redeemer in Greensboro on November 5, 2021.
 Redeemer was in January 2022 named a pro-cathedral of the diocese and Hawkins stepped down as rector.
 The episcopal transition from Christ Our Hope's diocesan bishop, Steve Breedlove, is expected to be lengthy, with Hawkins committing to serve as ACNA COO until the end of Beach's primacy in 2024.
+He succeeded Breedlove as bishop ordinary at the diocesan synod in November 2024.